A crusty and satisfying Irish brown bread.

 - Create a well in the center of the dry goods bowl.
 Add the raisins, millet, egg, and buttermilk mixture to the center.
 Using your fingers, draw the flour into the center and mix the dough together.
 Be sure to get the flour on the sides and bottom and mix it well, but do not overmix.
 The dough should look mostly sticky and combined, but shaggy and in clumps.

-- Sprinkle a little flour on your hands and the top of the dough, then turn the brown bread dough out into the loaf pan.
+- Sprinkle a little flour on your hands and the top of the dough, then turn the dough out into the loaf pan.
 Lightly press the dough until it is even in the loaf pan.
 Brush the top with a little buttermilk.PRO TIP: Hand sticky and full of dough?
 The best way to remove it is to put a generous amount of flour on your hands and rub them together.
 Then wash.